DuckTales 2

-DuckTales 2 is a platform video game developed by Make Software and published by Capcom.
-It is a sequel to the original DuckTales based on the Disney animated series of the same name.
-It was released on the Nintendo Entertainment System in early 1993.
-The title was ported to the Game Boy handheld system in Japan and North America at the end of the year.
+DuckTales 2 is a 1993 platform game developed and published by Capcom for the Nintendo Entertainment System.
+The game was ported to the Game Boy handheld system in Japan and North America the same year.
+DuckTales 2 is a sequel to DuckTales, and is based on the Disney's animated TV series of the same name.
+Just like in the 1989 predecessor, the story involves Scrooge McDuck traveling around the globe collecting treasure.
+The player can freely choose levels to explore, similar to Mega Man series.
+The game also features new elements like option to revisit a level or additional collecting pieces of a map of the lost treasure of McDuck.

 The game was included in The Disney Afternoon Collection compilation for PC, PlayStation 4, and Xbox One released in April 2017.

 Gameplay

 Like its predecessor, DuckTales 2 is non-linear and allows the player to choose and complete all levels in any particular order.
 The controls are the same as the previous game, albeit the cane jump is easier to perform.
 Scrooge can now use his cane to interact with various objects, such as pulling levers, firing cannons and using springy flowers to cross large gaps.
 Other new mechanics include hooks that Scrooge can hang from and rafts that can move Scrooge across water.

 Unlike the first game, the player can return to a level that has already been completed to collect more money and items.
 In addition, upgrades for Scrooge's cane can be obtained from Gyro Gearloose to grant the player access to new and hidden areas in each level.
 When a level is completed, the player can visit a store to buy recovery items, extra lives, and other such items using any money the player has collected.

 In addition to the unique treasures, each stage has a piece of the map that is hidden in a treasure chest.
 Locating all of the map pieces is not required to complete the game, but collecting all of them opens up an optional sixth stage in which the lost treasure of McDuck can be found.